Float Fishing In Ontario – When, Where And How

 I do not recommend using the cheap bright silver or any shiny split shot.
 I also do not recommend using the spit shots with the removable wings as this may cause excess spin in the line.

-Only use round dark colored split shots like the Sure Shot brand seen HERE.
+Only use round dark dark-colored split shots like the Sure Shot brand seen HERE.

 The Best Swivels For Float Fishing